Saturday, January 14, 2012

 • I see, therefore, no disconnect when holding to what I assuredly believe is theologically sound and wholly Biblical (i.e. Particular Redemption) with respect to calling men everywhere to repentance.
 Church history bears the same hallmarks.
 Indeed, countless missionaries, pastors and evangelists in ages past have gone throughout the earth believing with all optimism that God was/is graciously building his Church from age to age; that is, that it will happen, not possibly so.
 The powerful moving of the Spirit of God always works in direct concert with the foolishness of preaching His Word (1 Cor 1:21) as God sovereignly moves to gather in all, not possibly some, but ALL those from whom the Father has given the Son (John 6:37) and for whom the Son lived, died and rose again for.

-In conclusion, I reiterate what a Reformed Evangelical Pastor once stated so succinctly to me: that the death Christ died accomplished exactly (not possibly so) what God had eternally decreed it to do -- to save His people from their sins.
+In conclusion, I reiterate what a Reformed Evangelical Pastor once stated so succinctly to me: "the death Christ died accomplished exactly (not possibly so) what God had eternally decreed it to do -- to save His people from their sins."
 In contrast, this book regrettably misses that emphatic Biblical truth because it holds to Unlimited Atonement rather than to a Particular Redemptive view of Christ's death as showcased in the pages of holy Scripture.

 Another Pastor I heard once said: "Who are the called?
 All they who come.
 Who come?
 All who are called."
 Have you come to Christ for forgiveness of sin and new life?
 If not, come today.
 Fix your whole trust on Christ for the Lord Jesus says that "All that the Father giveth to me shall come to me and all who come to me I will in no wise cast out" (John 6:37).
 Believe on the Lord Jesus Christ and be saved.